-Ensure a holistic and collaborative approach between our Black Caribbean child, parents, previous setting, and new school
+• Ensure a holistic and collaborative approach between our Black Caribbean child, parents, previous setting and new school

-First meeting - Before child starts reception
+First Meeting - Before child starts Reception

-- Who: Child, parents, current key person, and the new keyperson/class teacher? - When: One academic term prior to the child's transition to the new school - How: Face to face or via a virtual meeting (if COVID risk assessments are in place) - Why: To co-construct a transition plan.
+- Who: Child, parents, current key person and the new keyperson/class teacher - When: One academic term prior to the child's transition to the new school

-Devise a transition plan for the child to be shared with the school that focuses on developing a strong emotional attachment with the new key person / class teacher and agree:

-Who will do what, by when and the desired outcomes?
-For example:

-- Personable information provided about the key person/class teacher alongside their photographs.
+- How: Face to face or via a virtual meeting (if COVID risk assessments are in place) - Why: To co-construct a transition plan. - Devise a transition plan for the child to be shared with the school that focuses on developing a strong emotional attachment with the new key person / class teacher and agree: - Who will do what, by when and the desired outcomes.
+For example: - Personable information provided about the key person/class teacher alongside their photographs.
 For example, hobbies and interests, favourite food, favourite story or book, favourite smell, what helps me to relax or feel happy - Ways in which the child may express themselves generally and during times of heightened stress.
 E.g., during major transitions such as transitioning to school. - Strategies that will support or enable the child to self-regulate. - Successful strategies an adult can use to provide co-regulation.
-For example: - Getting down to child's level and emotionally connecting with them (child knowing and feeling the adult is tuned in and has their best interest at heart) - Acknowledging and naming emotions - Using a soothing tone - Comfort toy, object, or photograph - Calming environment or area - Any special interests/strengths the child has that can be planned into the child's first day to reduce any anxieties
+For example: - Getting down to child's level and emotionally connecting with them (child knowing and feeling the adult is tuned in and has their best interest at heart) - Acknowledging and naming emotions - Using a soothing tone - Comfort toy, object, or photograph - Calming environment or area - Any special interests/strengths the child has that can be planned into the child's first day to reduce any anxieties.

-Consider keyperson of feeder nursery/school being present at the receiver school on the child's first day (using any required social distancing measures) to support the emotional wellbeing of the child
+Consider keyperson of feeder nursery/school being present at the receiver school on the child's first day to support the emotional wellbeing of the child

-Second Meeting - After child starts reception
+Second Meeting - After child starts Reception

-- Who: Child, parents, current key person / class teacher, and the previous keyperson? - When: 2 to 3 weeks after the child has started their new school. - How: Face to face or via a virtual meeting (if COVID risk assessments are in place) - Why: - To check in and collaboratively review the child's early transition experiences in relation to the previously agreed and co-constructed transition plan. - To make any necessary collaboratively agreed adjustments to the transition plan.
+- Who: Child, parents, current key person / class teacher, and the previous keyperson - When: 2 to 3 weeks after the child has started their new school. - How: Face to face or via a virtual meeting - Why: - To check in and collaboratively review the child's early transition experiences in relation to the previously agreed and co-constructed transition plan. - To make any necessary collaboratively agreed adjustments to the transition plan.

-Third Meeting - After child starts reception
+Third Meeting - After child starts Reception

-- Who: Child, parents, current key person / class teacher, and the previous keyperson? - When: 5 to 6 weeks after the child has started their new school. - How: Face to face or via a virtual meeting (if COVID risk assessments are in place) - Why: - To check in and collaboratively review the child's early transition experiences in relation to the previously agreed and co-constructed transition plan. - To decide whether another review meeting is needed and, if so, to schedule a date together accordingly
+- Who: Child, parents, current key person / class teacher, and the previous keyperson - When: 5 to 6 weeks after the child has started their new school. - How: Face to face or via a virtual meeting - Why: - To check in and collaboratively review the child's early transition experiences in relation to the previously agreed and co-constructed transition plan. - To decide whether another review meeting is needed and, if so, to schedule a date together accordingly

-Transition to Reception Class: PVI / CM communication with parents
+Transition to Reception Class: PVI / CM Communication with Parents

-- Invite parents to visit the new school's website and look with child at photos of classroom, staff. - Invite parents to walk by the new school often and talk to child about it on daily walk (if local) - Encourage parents to prepare child for fresh start in advance, through use of books /photos of school / choosing and trying on the school uniform / through role play at home.
+- Invite parents to visit the school's website and look with child at photos of classroom, staff, etc. - Invite parents to walk by the new school often and talk to child about it on daily walk (if local) - Encourage parents to prepare child for new start in advance, through use of books /photos of school / choosing and trying on the school uniform / through role play at home. - In early July / September arrange group meetings with parents and key staff.